 The research of the Mathematical Institute is driven by the curiosity of its members and has many internal and external connections.
 It can be characterised as fundamental but with an open attitude towards applications.

 Quality is the overriding criterion for research.
-In national evaluations the MI researchers consistently receive the highest possible evaluations on all criteria (quality, relevance and viability; see for last two: 2003-2008, 2009-2014).
+In national evaluations the MI researchers consistently receive the highest possible evaluations on all criteria (quality, relevance and viability; see for last three: 2003-2008, 2009-2014, 2015-2020).

 The research can currently be clustered in four themes: